kirdiapin-n/next-graphql-prisma-boilerplate/README.md

 ### 2. Configure the Database URL

-Edit your .env file and set the <b>DATABASE_URL</b> to point to your local database.
-Example:
+Edit your .env file and set the <b>DATABASE_URL</b> to point to your local database, example:

 ```DATABASE_URL="postgresql://postgres:postgres@localhost:5435/postgres"```